lm-sys/FastChat/docs/model_support.md

 ### API-based model

 For API-based model, you still need to follow the above steps to implement conversation template, adapter, and register the model.
-In addition, you need to implement a streaming token generator in [fastchat/serve/api_provider.py](https://github.com/lm-sys/FastChat/blob/main/fastchat/serve/api_provider.py) and .
-And then specify your endpoint base in a JSON configuration file
+In addition, you need to
+1. Implement an API-based streaming token generator in [fastchat/serve/api_provider.py](https://github.com/lm-sys/FastChat/blob/main/fastchat/serve/api_provider.py)
+2. Specify your endpoint info in a JSON configuration file
 ```
 {
   "gpt-3.5-turbo-0613": {